a-freiberg/starter-academic/content/home/research.md

 +++

 ## Working Papers
-* "No brothers in arms: The influence of non-violent socialisation on rebel fragmentation"
-* "Conflict-related sexual violence: Understanding the influence of rebels’ traits on strategies of combatant socialisation"
+* "Freiberg, Amelie.
+"Confict-Related Sexual Violence: Understanding the Infuence of Rebels' Traits on Strategies of Combatant Socialisation.""
-* "Why insurgents rape: The influence of non-violent socialisation on conflict-related sexual violence"
+* "Freiberg, Amelie.
+"How Rebel Groups Socialise: Introducing the Socialisation and Political Education in Rebel Groups (SOPERG) Data Project.""
+* "Freiberg, Amelie.
+"Not Brothers in Arms: The Infuence of Non-violent Socialisation on Rebel Fragmentation.""
-* "Resources and Rape: Patterns of wartime rape in activist insurgencies"
+* "Freiberg, Amelie.
+"Resources and Rape: Unravelling Patterns of Confict-Related Sexual Violence in Ideological Rebel Groups.""

-## Work in Progress
-* "Sexual violence in armed conflicts: Patterns of wartime rape activist and opportunist insurgencies"
-* "Explaining insurgent violence against civilians: Insurgent capacity and leadership"
+* "Freiberg, Amelie.
+"Why Insurgents Rape: The Infuence of Non-violent Socialisation on Confict-Related Sexual Violence.""